-A graduate student is subject to being placed on academic probation at the end of any term if their grade point average for that term, or their cumulative grade point average, is less than 3.0.
+A graduate student is subject to academic probation at the end of any term if their grade point average for that term, or their cumulative grade point average, is less than 3.0.
 This calculation is based on all of the letter-graded upper division and graduate courses they have completed while registered as a graduate student at the university.
 A student who accumulates a combination of more than eight units of I, U and F grades will also be placed on academic probation.
 Any student on academic probation will be sent a warning letter by the Dean of Graduate Studies informing them of their probationary status and the requirements for returning to good standing.
-For a fuller explanation of this policy, see the Academic Senate Regulation A540 section C.2.
+For more information on this policy, see the Academic Senate Regulation A540 section C.2.

 Academic Probation and Planned Educational Leave Program (PELP)

-Students in their first quarter of academic probation will be eligible for the Planned Educational Leave Program with the consent of their graduate adviser and the Dean of Graduate Studies.
+Students in their first quarter of academic probation will be eligible for the Planned Educational Leave Program with the consent of their graduate advisor and the Dean of Graduate Studies.
 A student in academic probation may withdraw and apply for readmission at a later date.
 However, for such a student, the minimum conditions of academic probation will still apply at the later date and readmission cannot be guaranteed.
 Furthermore, that student’s application for readmission will be considered in competition with other applicants filing for admission or readmission at that time.
 A student may request to be placed on PELP for one quarter pending the final outcome of an appeal of disqualification.
 A student who files for PELP and subsequently becomes subject to disqualification will have his/her application for leave disallowed and the related fee will be refunded.
-For a fuller explanation of PELP, see the Planned Educational Leave Program policy.
+For more information on PELP, see the Planned Educational Leave Program policy.

-Disqualification means that, for one or more of the academic reasons listed below, a student is no longer eligible to continue a specific degree at the University of California, Davis.
+Disqualification means that for one or more of the academic reasons listed below, a student is no longer eligible to continue a specific degree at the University of California, Davis.
 A student may be disqualified ONLY by the Dean of Graduate Studies and in accord with the procedures outlined below.
 The term “disqualification” should NOT be confused with “dismissal.”
 Dismissal is removal from graduate study based on behavior or conduct.
-For a fuller explanation of disqualification, see the Disqualification and Appeal policy.
+For more information on disqualification, see the Disqualification and Appeal policy.

 Disqualification on the Basis of Grades